How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 Shear Drives

-A magnetic bottle can shape one end of the plasma for direct propulsive use with enormous exhaust velocities, ejecting charged particles beyond 100 km/s.
-On the other end, the engine generates electricity directly from the fusion products by feeding some plasma into a magnetohydrodynamic generator.
-Unlike pulsed microfusion devices, a shear drive ejects its plasma as propellant.
+Shear drives are a variation on landed reactor designs.
+A differential, sheared plasma geometry provides added stability in high-volume, one-way plasma chambers and allows the reaction to occur continuously rather than in the oscillations common to microfusion.
+A magnetic bottle can shape one end of the plasma stream for direct propulsive use with enormous exhaust velocities, ejecting charged fusion products well beyond 100 km/s.
+On the other end, the engine generates electricity directly from these products by feeding them into a magnetohydrodynamic generator.
+Unlike pulsed microfusion devices that simply heat propellant, a shear drive ejects its reactor plasma as propellant.
+This makes the fusion chamber simultaneously a reactor and a drive system.

 Fusion Fuels